-Presidential Directive to allow free movement of cargo within the country and across borders issued on 16th April 2020..
-Preventive Trucks may carry a maximum of three persons with duties in connection with Measures in the movement and clearance of conveyance and or cargo.
-Place All drivers on Uganda side are to go through a mandatory "blood test" upon arrival at the borders.
-Shops and shopping malls have been allowed to open but to abide by strict SoPs Civil servants to work from home as from 8th April 2020.
-1. Use of electronic cargo tracking technology to track drivers whose results test Trade Facilitation positive for COVID-19. / Business Support 2.
-Ensured that operational guidelines issued during the period are relayed to clients and the public through all available channels of communication including social media.
-3. Encouraged importers and manufacturers encouraged to take on tax exemptions as provided for under the laws and allowed general extension of payment of duties upon request.
-4. Uganda Revenue Authority (URA) is facilitating Bond owners and clearing agents to access the bonded warehouses.
-5. Use of Online systems for cargo clearance and to respond to gueries and inquiries, e.g. ASYCUDA, Help tool to respond to gueries.
-6. Categorization of Customs officials as providers of essential services and thus enabling them to continue to work during lock down Restrictions have been lifted and the following allowed to be operational: -M Wholesale shops Hardware shops Garages for repair and servicing of automobiles X
+- Presidential Directive to allow free movement of cargo within the country and across borders issued on 16th April 2020.. - Trucks may carry a maximum of three persons with duties in connection with the movement and clearance of conveyance and or cargo. - All drivers on Uganda side are to go through a mandatory "blood test" upon arrival at the borders. - Shops and shopping malls have been allowed to open but to abide by strict SoPs - Civil servants to work from home as from 8th April 2020.

+- 1. Use of electronic cargo tracking technology to track drivers whose results test positive for COVID-19. - 2.
+Ensured that operational guidelines issued during the period are relayed to clients and the public through all available channels of communication including social media. - Encouraged importers and manufacturers encouraged to take on tax exemptions as provided for under the laws and allowed general extension of payment of duties upon request. - 4.
+Uganda Revenue Authority (URA) is facilitating Bond owners and clearing agents to access the bonded warehouses. - 5.
+Use of Online systems for cargo clearance and to respond to queries and inquiries, e.g. ASYCUDA, Help tool to respond to queries. - 6.
+Categorization of Customs officials as providers of essential services and thus enabling them to continue to work during lock down - Restrictions have been lifted and the following allowed to be operational: - - Wholesale shops - ☐ Hardware shops - ☐ Garages for repair and servicing of automobiles - Insurance providers to start operations - ☐ Restaurants operate but only on takeaway basis - ☐ Warehouses